Click on the dropdown button to translate.

 Matthew 19:17 [Jesus speaking] “If you would enter into life, obey the commandments.”

-Question: Who spoke the Ten Commandments from the top of the mountain?
+Question: Who spoke the Ten Commandments from the top of Mount Sinai?

 The Ten Commandments ARE His commandments.